-- A. Timing: Engineer will consider requests for substitution if received within 60 days after the Notice to Proceed.
-Requests received after that time may be considered or rejected at discretion of Engineer. - B. Conditions: Engineer will consider Contractor's request for substitution when the following conditions are satisfied.
+- A. Timing: Engineer will consider requests for substitution. - B. Conditions: Engineer will consider Contractor's request for substitution when the following conditions are satisfied.
 If the following conditions are not satisfied, Engineer will return requests without action, except to record noncompliance with these requirements: - 1.
 Requested substitution offers Owner a substantial advantage in cost, time, energy conservation, or other considerations, after deducting additional responsibilities Owner must assume.
-Owner's additional responsibilities may include compensation to Engineer for redesign and evaluation services, increased cost of other construction by Owner, and similar considerations. - 2.
-Requested substitution does not require extensive revisions to the Contract Documents. - 3.
-Requested substitution is consistent with the Contract Documents and will produce indicated results. - 4.
+Owner's additional responsibilities may include compensation to Engineer for redesign and evaluation services, increased cost of other construction by Owner, and similar considerations. - Requested substitution does not require extensive revisions to the Contract Documents. - Requested substitution is consistent with the Contract Documents and will produce indicated results. - 4.
 Substitution request is fully documented and properly submitted. - 5.
 Requested substitution will not adversely affect Contractor's Construction Schedule. - 6.
 Requested substitution has received necessary approvals of authorities having jurisdiction. - 7.
 Requested substitution is compatible with other portions of the Work. - 8.
 Requested substitution has been coordinated with other portions of the Work. - 9.
 Requested substitution provides specified warranty.